Court-Appointed Counsel vs. Privately Retained Defense Counsel

 Is a court-appointed attorney free?

-A court-appointed lawyer is not free; there is not an up-front fee.
+A court-appointed lawyer is not free; there is no up-front fee.
 The court will force the defendant to reimburse the court when they request a court-appointed attorney.
 The judge will order the defendant to reimburse the court as a condition of the sentence.
 Failure to make a payment can be a violation of probation.
-The court-appointed attorney fee will be a fraction of the cost of a retained lawyer; however, the quality of the representation may also be a fraction of what it would be with a seasoned, experienced, and zealous private attorney.
+The court-appointed attorney’s fee will be a fraction of the cost of a retained lawyer; however, the quality of the representation may also be a fraction of what it would be with a seasoned, experienced, and zealous private attorney.

 How do you qualify for a public defender in Michigan?